Skin lumps are any abnormal bumps or swellings on or under the skin.

 - Corn or callus, caused by skin thickening in response to continued pressure (for example, from shoes) and usually occurring on a toe or foot

-- Warts, a skin virus that develops a rough, hard bump, usually appearing on a hand or foot and often with tiny black dots in the bump
+- Warts, caused by a virus that develops a rough, hard bump, usually appearing on a hand or foot and often with tiny black dots in the bump

 - Moles, skin-colored, tan, or brown bumps on the skin

-- Abscess, infected fluid trapped in a closed space from which it cannot escape
+- Abscess, infected fluid and puss trapped in a closed space from which it cannot escape

 - Cancer of the skin (colored or pigmented spot that bleeds easily, changes size or shape, or crusts and does not heal)